TundraToucan/FAIR/page3.md

 ![Image]({{ site.baseurl }}/assets/img/proj5.png)

-The objective of this research mostly is to salamice slice the others' research.
+The objective of this research mostly is to salami-slice the others' research.